willrabbermann/utilities/gentoo-utils/7zSubComp/README.md

 ```
 ## Known issues
 There is no way to set output/input directories which include spaces of any kind.
 I could fix it if I get around to it.

-Im abandoning this script but it still works within its original intention.
-It can quickly extract and compress many directories at once but if I were to remake it I would have done it in C to start.
-Bash is such a limiting factor.